dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-default-expressions Default expressions

-For a `default` expression, the *safe-to-escape-scope* is the *calling-method*.
+The *safe-to-escape-scope* of a `default` expression is the *calling-method*.

 ### §ref-span-safety-limitations Limitations on reference variables

-- Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type can be lifted into a lambda or local function.
+- Neither a `ref` parameter, nor a `ref` local, nor a parameter or local of a `ref struct` type can be lifted into a lambda expression or local function.
-- Neither a `ref` parameter nor a parameter of a `ref struct` type may be an argument on an iterator method or an `async` method.
+- Neither a `ref` parameter nor a parameter of a `ref struct` type may be an argument for an iterator method or an `async` method.
 - Neither a `ref` local, nor a local of a `ref struct` type may be in scope at the point of a `yield return` statement or an `await` expression.
 - A `ref struct` type may not be used as a type argument, or as an element type in a tuple type.
 - A `ref struct` type may not be the declared type of a field, except that it may be the declared type of an instance field of another `ref struct`.